Assassination of Mahatma Gandhi: Trial and sentencing: Lower Court

 The trial began on 27 May 1948 and ran for eight months before Justice Atma Charan passed his final order on 10 February 1949.
 The prosecution called 149 witnesses, the defense none.
 The court found all of the defendants except one guilty as charged.
 Eight men were convicted for the murder conspiracy, and others convicted for violation of the Explosive Substances Act.
 Savarkar was acquitted and set free.
 Nathuram Godse and Narayan Apte were sentenced to death by hanging and the remaining six (including Godse's brother, Gopal) were sentenced to life imprisonment.
+Pahwa, Gopal Godse, and Karkare were all released from prison in October 1964.